scopely-devops/rolemodel/README.md

 * Uses CloudFormation to create a consistent set of roles across all assumabe accounts you specify.
-* Creates IAM groups in the master account to control which IAM users in the master account can assume which roles in which assumable accounts.
+* Creates IAM groups in the master account to control which IAM users in the master account can assume which roles in each assumable account.
 If you have defined four roles and you have 4 assumable accounts, ``rolemodel`` will create a total of 16 groups in the master account.
-* Optionally, ``rolemodel`` can also be used to map existing IAM users in the master account into the appropriate roles for each of the assumable accounts.
+* Optionally, ``rolemodel`` can be used to map existing IAM users in the master account into the appropriate roles for each of the assumable accounts.
 It will not create IAM users for you.